RobotLocomotion/drake/drake/doc/models.rst

 describe the shape of the hard parts of the model (the rigid bodies), which the SDF file defines with a "collision" tag.
 You may wonder why we don't use the visual mesh for the collision element.
-That is possible, and it would be accurate, but a mesh file is usually very detailed, often containing thousands of vertices.
+That is possible, and it would be accurate, but a mesh is usually very detailed, often containing thousands of vertices.
 The vertices are used to determine if one object is colliding with another object, so the more vertices, the more computation.

+A much simpler way to describe a shape is with geometric primitives, such as cylinders, spheres, or boxes.
+The number of vertices in a geometric primitive is far less than with a mesh.
 If you look at the cinder block SDF file, you'll see that the geometries of the collision elements are defined as boxes, instead of using the mesh.
 In this cinder block, the outline of the object is a rectangle (ignoring the holes in the cinder block), so we can use the box shape.
-Other simple geometric shapes that you can use in the collision element include cylinder and sphere.

 See the `URDF <urdf/drakeURDF.html#://>`_ or `SDF <http://sdformat.org/>`_ references for more information.